qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

           configureItem : function(item, value, row) {
             // set the data of the model
             item.setTitle(value.getText());
-            // we use the dataFormat instance to format the data value of the twitter API item.setSubtitle(value.getUser().getName() + ", " + dateFormat.format(new Date(value.getCreated_at())));
+            // we use the dataFormat instance to format the data value of the identica API item.setSubtitle(value.getUser().getName() + ", " + dateFormat.format(new Date(value.getCreated_at())));
             item.setImage(value.getUser().getProfile_image_url());
             // we have more data to display, show an arrow